Frequently Asked Questions

 Editing and Delivering Photographs

 Q: HOW LONG DOES IT TAKE TO GET OUR IMAGES?

 A: Online galleries are available within one month of your wedding date and within two weeks for engagement and portrait sessions!
 Upon final approval of album designs, albums are delivered within four weeks.

 Q: DO YOU EDIT ALL OF OUR PHOTOGRAPHS?

 A: Yes I do!
 Every image that you see has been hand-edited by me.
-I adjust every image by increasing the contrast, decreasing the highlights, brightening colors and applying a slight skin smoothing filter, among more technical things.
-I can leave off the skin filter at your request.
+I adjust every image by increasing the contrast, decreasing the highlights and brightening colors, among more technical things.
 Also, every image in delivered in black and white and color, which allows YOU to choose which one you prefer for each image.